wojciech11/se_teaching_vm_images/README.md

 ## HowTo

 Notice.
-For the tips on making ubuntu more performant, please check: https://blogs.oracle.com/scoter/post/oracle-vm-virtualbox-61-3d-acceleration-for-ubuntu-1804-and-2004-virtual-machines .
+For the tips on making ubuntu more performant, please check [oracle docs](https://blogs.oracle.com/scoter/post/oracle-vm-virtualbox-61-3d-acceleration-for-ubuntu-1804-and-2004-virtual-machines).

 0. You need to have [Vagrant](https://www.vagrantup.com) installed